WolfScripting/F4MP/README.md

 All first party code within this repository is now in the public domain.
 (This does not apply to any dependencies or F4SE which still fall under their own licensing terms)

+EDIT: I (not the original Developer) am starting to analyze the code and will look into it soon!